Milwaukee Road 261: First excursion service

 In the following months, some major changes were made to the Friends of the 261's operations.
 With insurance being too high to charge reasonable ticket prices, the group decided to team up with Amtrak.
-Amtrak is self-insured, so the added cost of excursion insurance was much less.
-However, Amtrak requires that all equipment meet Amtrak certification.
-The engine became the second steam engine to become Amtrak-certified, and the Friends of the No. 261 began to buy or rebuild coaches that would meet Amtrak specifications.
+Amtrak is self-insured, so the added cost of excursion insurance was much less, but all equipment was required to meet Amtrak certification.
+No. 261 became the second steam locomotive to become Amtrak-certified, and the Friends of the 261 began to purchase or rebuild coaches that would meet Amtrak specifications.
 The first team-up with Amtrak occurred in October 2003, with the engine's return to old Milwaukee Road tracks between Minneapolis and Winona, Minnesota.
-These trips were repeated each year until 2011.
+These trips were repeated each year until 2008.